High-Quality Treatment for Basal Cell Carcinoma in Arizona

 Fortunately, basal cell carcinoma is a highly preventable disease.
 The key to prevention is avoiding exposure to UV light.
 Whenever you're in the sun, use a sunscreen with an SPF of at least 30 to reduce your chances of developing skin cancer.

 At Dignity Health, your care team includes board certified medical oncologists, radiation oncologists, and surgeons, as well as social workers, pharmacists, dietitians, and spiritual care experts.
-Cancer resources, such as counseling and support groups, are available to both you and your family members.
+Cancer resources, such as counseling are available to both you and your family members.

 Treatment options depend on the stage of basal cell carcinoma.
 Your doctor may recommend: